sygnaltech/webflow-util/docs/webflow-url/query/index.md

 All `<a>` links on the page will automatically be affected.
 You do not need the custom attribute on them.
 WFU will replace the entire querystring of those `href`'s with the querystring of the current page's URL.

+The processing of a specific link can be suppressed by applying the `wfu-query-param` custom attribute with a hyphen (`-`) as the value.

 *Note that this will be expanded on eventually with configuration options, and the ability to merge querystrings.*